nsomar/OALayoutAnchor/README.md

 `OALayoutAnchor` is an effort to port the amazing [NSLayoutAnchor](https://developer.apple.com/library/prerelease/mac/documentation/AppKit/Reference/NSLayoutAnchor_ClassReference/index.html) introduced in iOS 9 to iOS 7.

-`OALayoutAnchor` is a 100% port of `NSLayoutAnchor` to iOS 7, it aims to provide the same funtionality to iOS 7, and rollback to `NSLayoutAnchor` on iOS 9 and up.
+`OALayoutAnchor` is a 100% port of `NSLayoutAnchor` to iOS 7, it aims to provide the same functionality to iOS 7, and rollback to `NSLayoutAnchor` on iOS 9 and up.

 ## Usage